-- > Out of 40 marks for CIA, 20 marks are allocated for Mid examinations.
-In each semester two mid examinations to be conducted and the average of the two will be considered. - ➤ I mid examination is to be conducted in offline mode at college level and II mid examination is to be conducted in online mode at department level. - > I mid examination to be conducted in offline mode in which the student should attempt questions with five marks each out of six questions.
+- Out of 40 marks for CIA, 20 marks are allocated for Mid examinations.
+In each semester two mid examinations to be conducted and the average of the two will be considered. - I mid examination is to be conducted in offline mode at college level and II mid examination is to be conducted in online mode at department level. - O I mid examination to be conducted in offline mode in which the student should attempt Two essay questions for ten marks each out of three questions, four short answer questions with five marks each out of six questions. - The remaining 20 marks for CIA are allocated as per the following structure.